The price of everything keeps going up! What is happening and can I do anything about it?

 inflation calculator from the Federal Reserve Bank of Minneapolis.

-Yes, we just really like John Oliver’s recent coverage on inflation.
+Yes, we just really like John Oliver’s 2022 coverage on inflation.
 If you want to know more about this topic, we recommend watching it here.

 We published a previous video on inflation in July 2020.
 Watch here.